 If you take a quick look at my Changhua map you will see that there are dozens of temples throughout the city.
 Walking around the little streets to find them is very interesting.

-Changhua's meatballs are hot!
+Changhua's meatballs 肉圓 are hot!
 And for some hardcore Taiwanese food lovers, they are the main reason to make it to this part of the island.
-Two good places I've tried are on the corner of Changan and Chenling Rd.
+Bei Men Kou Meatballs is the most famous eatery in town for this local specialty and you can find it at 315, Minsheng Rd., Changhua, not too far from the train station.
+Find it on my map at the bottom of this page.

 Cat Mouse Noodles are also the pride of local residents.
 And I seriously don't understand why.
 Really, apart from a creative name, this soup doesn't have much to be excited about.
 The broth is bland and the noodles are... well... plain white noodles!